The labelizer playbook: tier your feed by margin, watch ROAS jump

 Push the tier back to Merchant Center as a custom label (custom_label_0 works).
 Rebuild your Shopping campaigns around those labels: one campaign per tier, different Target ROAS each.

 Do this manually for a one-shot restructure.
 Do it daily if you want the tiers to stay current.
-That's what the labelizer automates.
+That is what the labelizer automates.

 The 7-day ROAS lift, explained